 Des Moines, Iowa

 I used to do federal contract work in West Virginia.
 Absolutely beautiful state but having been to the boonies out there gives you a very "hills have eyes" feeling.
-Creeped me the fuck out.
+Creeped me the frick out.

 the drive to Langjökull glacier in Iceland